MicrosoftDocs/entra-docs/docs/external-id/customers/sample-daemon-node-call-api.md

 ### How it works

 The Node.js app uses [OAuth 2.0 client credentials grant](~/identity-platform/v2-oauth2-client-creds-grant-flow.md) to acquire an access token for itself and not for the user.
 The access token that the app requests contains the permissions represented as roles.
-The client credential flow uses this set of permissions in place of user scopes for application tokens.You [exposed these application permissions](#configure-app-roles) in the web API earlier, then [granted them to the daemon app](#grant-api-permissions-to-the-daemon-app).
+The client credential flow uses this set of permissions in place of user scopes for application tokens.
+You [exposed these application permissions](#configure-app-roles) in the web API earlier, then [granted them to the daemon app](#grant-api-permissions-to-the-daemon-app).

 On the API side, the web API must verify that the access token has the required permissions (application permissions).
 The web API can't accept an access token that doesn't have the required permissions.